REGISTRATION NOW OPEN FOR 2026

 The MTS™ Series is supported by a range of professionals to ensure a broad multidisciplinary perspective including:

-• Sub-Specialty UL / Shoulder Surgeon
+• Specialty UL / Shoulder Surgeons

 • Senior MSK Physiotherapists